 If one of your groups is related to the area of study that you indicated you'll be pursuing, that gives it higher priority.

 Discontinued activities get lower priority on your list.
-For example, if you have just as many activities in your “Fine Arts” category as you do in your “Sports” category, but you recently quit sports and now only do fine arts, the latter takes precedence.
+For example, if you have just as many activities in your “Music” category as you do in your “Sports” category, but you recently quit sports and now only do music, the latter earns a higher slot.

 5) Prioritize Within Your Groups

-Now that you know which group of activities comes first, second, third, etc., you need to put the individual activities in order.
-Here are a few pointers:
+Now that you know which cluster of activities comes first, second, third, etc., you need to put the individual activities in order within a given cluster.
+Here are a few words of advice there:

 Activities that are more recent should go before activities that you no longer do.